CU Guest Wi-Fi

 To log in to CU Guest Wi-Fi:

-1. On the CU Guest login page, enter your guest username and temporary password, then click Sign in to CU Guest Wi-Fi.
+1. On the CU Guest login page, enter the guest username and password provided to you, then click Log in to CU Guest.

-2. On first login only: For security purposes, you'll be required to change your temporary password.
-Your new password must be at least 8 characters long and use a combination of uppercase letters, lowercase letters and numbers.
+2. On first login only: For security purposes, guests are required to change their password upon first login.
+New passwords must be at least eight characters long and use a combination of uppercase letters, lowercase letters and numbers.
+Record the password in a secure location, then click Change Password.

 • Guests: If the event organizer pre-assigns guest credentials, you'll receive them via email at the account you entered during registration.
 If you don't receive any credentials before you get to campus, follow the steps above (How to get it) to request your credentials and sign in to CU Guest Wi-Fi.

 • Event organizers: CU Boulder faculty or staff members who manage an on-campus event can choose to pre-assign guest Wi-Fi credentials to attendees who aren't affiliated with CU Boulder.
-Check back in late October 2025 to learn more.
+Check back in 2026 to learn more.

 Register a Specialty Wi-Fi Device

-Also known as headless or Internet of Things (IoT) devices, these are personal consumer devices that don't have an integrated screen or keyboard, so they use a Wi-Fi connection to communicate with something that does (e.g., an app on your phone).
+Also known as headless or Internet of Things (IoT) devices, these are personal consumer devices that don't have an integrated screen or keyboard, so they use Wi-Fi to communicate with something that does (e.g., your smartphone).

 At CU Boulder, the most common specialty Wi-Fi devices are gaming systems and smart devices, including smart TVs, speakers, plugs and light bulbs.